dotnet/core/release-notes/6.0/known-issues.md

 ### SPA template issues with Individual authentication when running in development

 The first time SPA apps are run, the authority for the spa proxy might be incorrectly cached which results in the JWT bearer being rejected due to Invalid issuer.
 The workaround is to just restart the SPA app and the issue will be resolved.
+If restarting doesn't resolve the problem, another workaround is to specify the authority for your app in Program.cs: `builder.Services.Configure<JwtBearerOptions>("IdentityServerJwtBearer", o => o.Authority = "https://localhost:44416");` where 44416 is the port for the spa proxy.

 When using localdb (default when creating projects in VS), the normal database apply migrations error page will not be displayed correctly due to the spa proxy.
 This will result in errors when going to the fetch data page.
 Apply the migrations via 'dotnet ef database update' to create the database.